-In all the experiments, we consider random initial values for the model parameters.
-The hyper-parameters (learning rate, batch size, and regularization strength) are fine-tuned through iterative experimentation.
-The feasible reward values for various scenarios are obtained through an exhaustive, yet rational search.
-In this paper, we consider a 2D world consisting of a complete graph with 5 vertices whose positions are randomly chosen.
-There are four agents in this world leading to a total of 12 unique speaker-listener pairs which likely allows for a rich variety of interactions and communication scenarios.
+In all the experiments, model parameters are initialised with random values.
+The hyper-parameters (step size, batch size, and regularization strength) are fine-tuned through iterative experimentation.
+The feasible reward values for various scenarios are obtained through an exhaustive yet rational search.
+We consider a 2D world consisting of a complete graph with 5 vertices whose positions are randomly chosen.
+There are four agents in this world leading to a total of 12 unique speakerlistener pairs which likely allows for a rich variety of interactions and communication scenarios.
 Each dialogue consists of 100 conversations.
-The role switching (speaker to listener and listener to speaker) occurs after every 500 iterations through random selection.
-During every conversation in a dialogue, a random vertex (except the source vertex) is chosen as the topic vertex.
-In this paper, we consider two-timescale networks Chung et al. (2018) to obtain synchronized convergence, where the utterance network is calibrated using a faster timescale compared to the conception selection network.
+The role switching (speaker to listener and vice versa) occurs after every 500 iterations through random selection.
+We consider two-timescale networks Chung et al. (2018) to obtain synchronized convergence, where the utterance network is calibrated along a faster timescale compared to the concept selection network.
 In this approach, the concept selection network can be considered to be pseudo-stationary, while the utterance network converges with respect to the stationary values of the concept selection network and this cycle repeats itself in the long run.
 To achieve this, we employ the vanilla stochastic gradient algorithm with learning rates of the respective networks differing by order of magnitude.
-This can be formalized as follows: Let $\{e_t\}$ and $\{e't\}$ be the learning rates of the concept selection network and utterance network respectively.
-Then $\{e_t\}$ and $\{e't\}$ satisfy the following:
+This can be formalized as follows: Let $\{e_t\}$ and $\{e_t'\}$ be the learning rates of the concept selection network and utterance network respectively.
+Then $\{e_t\}$ and $\{e_t'\}$ satisfy the following: